stitakis/ArchElekt/Solution Background/Solution Overview.md

 ### Ticket creation
 This container provide the functionality for the ticket creation.
-To assure that no tickets get lost a queueing should implemented.
+To assure that no tickets get lost a queueing should be implemented.
 ![Ticket creation services](./resources/TicketCreationService.png?raw=true)